What end of life benefits does pet insurance offer?

 Palliative care

 Pet insurance may cover various palliative care costs, depending on the policy and provider.
+In fact, some insurers offer this as part of senior dog or cat pet insurance plans.
 Coverage may include:

 - Acupuncture and hydrotherapy: Some pet insurance plans include alternative therapies like acupuncture and hydrotherapy.
-However, these are often covered only if they are part of a broader treatment plan for a covered condition.
+However, these are often only covered if they are part of a broader treatment plan for a covered condition or as an add-on.

-- Home visits: Coverage for in-home veterinary visits is less common and may require a special rider or be part of a more comprehensive plan.
+- Home visits: Taking pets to and from a vet’s office can be uncomfortable and stressful during the end-of-life stage.
+Coverage for in-home veterinary visits is less common and may require a special rider or be part of a more comprehensive plan.

-- Pain medications and antibiotics: These are generally covered by most pet insurance policies, especially if they are prescribed to treat a diagnosed illness or injury.
+- Pain medications and antibiotics: These are generally covered by most pet insurance policies, especially if they are prescribed to treat cancer in pets, a diagnosed illness or injury.

 - Prescription diets: Coverage for prescription diets varies widely.
 Some plans offer partial reimbursement, while others exclude these costs altogether.